Hop On Our Electric School Bus Campaign

 - Make sure you're connected: Join the For Our Kids network.

 - Watch our Welcome Video and come to our next Welcome Call.

 - Challenge hopelessness by taking action.
-Check out our current actions, generated by our teams and members.
-(Suggest an action for the network here!).
+Check out our current actions, generated by our teams and members or suggest an action for the network here!

 - Join a For Our Kids team near you, or help start a local team.
 Often all it takes is one conversation to open the door to building a strong local team making a significant impact.
 You may be surprised to know that your friends, family, work colleagues, and neighbours are just as concerned as you are about the world their kids are growing up in.